Inobrodib [ino-bro-dib

 ]

-A first in class oral anti-cancer drug
+A first-in-class oral cancer drug

 The science behind inobrodib